 Being a volunteer is incredibly rewarding - the difference you make to the event is priceless.

 Volunteers will have the satisfaction of knowing they are making an invaluable contribution to the largest mass sport participatory event in Northern Ireland, and helping raise much needed funds for charities.
+All volunteers will receive branded kit and a goodie bag.
 Not to mention, volunteers will have the opportunity to;

 There are a variety of exciting roles available - volunteers can select their preference when registering and the Event Management Team will do their best to allocate you to that role.